MDIL-SNU/SevenNet/README.md

 ```bash
 pip install https://github.com/MDIL-SNU/SevenNet.git
 ```
-In thie case, as the SevenNet is under active development, we strongly recommend checking `CHANGELOG.md` for new features and changes.
+In this case, as the SevenNet is under active development, we strongly recommend checking `CHANGELOG.md` for new features and changes.

 ## Usage
 ### SevenNet Calculator for ASE